GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 <div class="text-quoted">“...Aki.”</div>

 A faint whisper cut her off, putting an end to Akiho's mindless anecdote about GunBuild-1.
-The increasing excitement on her face vanished, and became replaced by an expression of uncertainty.
+The increasing excitement on her face vanished, and became replaced by an expression of sudden uncertainty.

 <div class="text-quoted">“...no matter... what you do...”</div>